canjs/can-connect-signalr/docs/can-connect-signalr.md

     }
 ```

-`can-connect-signalr` provides default proxy RPC handler names, for the methods defined to listen for calls
+`can-connect-signalr` provides default proxy RPC handler method names, for the methods defined to listen for calls
 from a `SignalR` server. `can-connect-signalr` has a limited set of RPC handlers you can use.
 As with the proxy methods,
 the listener names default to a combination of the hub name and the RPC name.
 For example, using `MessageHub` as the Hub name: